Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-The preceding sections prove theoretical results necessary for developing $k$-FWER controlling statistical procedures that are valid in the high-dimensional setting encountered by this framework.
-From these procedures, the researcher obtains a selected set of rejected null hypotheses, or ``discoveries.''
+By applying the statistical procedures discussed in Section \ref{sec_mht}, the researcher obtains a selected set of rejected null hypotheses, or ``discoveries.''
 Concretely, these discoveries are recorded as set of coordinates $\hat J \subseteq [p]$ indexing the rejected nulls.

-Though the machine learning theory that motivates sparse dictionary learning supposes that each hypothesis $\hat \jmath \in \hat J$ has single, human-interpretable meaning, the implementation of dictionary learning itself does not generate \textit{natural language descriptions} of what each human-interpretable meaning may be.
+Though the machine learning theory that motivates sparse dictionary learning supposes that each hypothesis $\hat \jmath \in \hat J$ has a human-interpretable meaning, sparse dictionary learning methods themselves do not generate \textit{natural language descriptions} of what each human-interpretable meaning may be---analogous to the way in which ``topics'' discovered by LDA topic models do not come with natural language descriptions \citep{blei2003latent}.
+We now discuss a set of procedures for both automatically generating and evaluating the quality of natural language feature descriptions, emphasizing the importance of statistical inference with respect to the actual data distribution of interest, $P$.

-Human judgment alone could be deployed as a means of giving natural language descriptions to dictionary features, e.g., the researcher (or research assistants) could inspect many of the text examples that activate (highly) for a given dictionary feature in order to arrive at a plausible English language description for the concept signaled by that feature.
-However, such a process suffers from (1) problems related to motivated reasoning and data snooping (e.g., the researcher could simply come up with a feature description that is reverse engineered from a conclusion they wanted to find in the data); and (2) problems related to the scale of interpretation and associated interpretation effort/cost (e.g., there may be many hundreds of features discovered, all requiring interpretation; interpreting all $p$ features would require even more labor).
+\begin{remark}[Why do we need automatic interpretation?]
+Human judgment alone could be deployed as a means of giving natural language descriptions to concept indicators, e.g., the researcher could inspect many of the text examples that activate (highly) for a given SAE feature in order to arrive at a plausible English language description for the concept signaled by that feature.
+However, such a process suffers from (1) problems related to motivated reasoning and data snooping (e.g., the researcher could simply come up with a concept description that is reverse engineered from a conclusion they wanted to find in the data); and (2) problems related to the scale of interpretation and associated interpretation effort/cost (e.g., there may be many hundreds of concepts discovered, all requiring interpretation; interpreting all $p$ concepts would require even more labor).
+Automatic interpretation pipelines solve both of these problems.
+They automate the process of creating and scoring natural language descriptions of concept indicators by leveraging a dedicated ``explainer LLM'' to reason about interpretations inexpensively at scale.\footnote{The terminology ``explainer LLM'' is chosen to be consistent with related works in the AI interpretability literature, e.g., \cite{jiang_interpretable_2025}.} Of course, the researcher can look directly at the highly activating unstructured data points to develop their own interpretations, simultaneously. \end{remark}